jessicatsoi/jessicatsoi.github.io/README.md

 #### [Food Nutrients 🍎](STA141B/Assignment4/)

-In this assignment, I wrote a funciton that searched for foods from a given dataset in the USDA Food Composition Databases.
-I then created a dataframe to store information on the given foods created plots and to decide which foods provide the best combination of price, yield, and nutrition with kcals as a measure of "nutrition.
+In this assignment, I wrote a function that searched for foods from a given dataset in the USDA Food Composition Databases.
+I then created a dataframe to store information on the given foods and created plots and to decide which foods provide the best combination of price, yield, and nutrition with kcals as a measure of "nutrition."

 #### [Final Project 🔥](STA141B/FinalProject/)